 This course is organized to provide a framework for integrating, synthesizing, and critiquing a variety of social science theories and the interventive approaches derived from them.
-Due to the multidisciplinary nature of the course content, this course is organized as a multidisciplinary, inter-institutional course and the lectures will be provided by professors from various social science disciplines.
+Due to the multidisciplinary nature of the course content, this course is organized as a multidisciplinary course and several of the lectures will be provided by professors from various social science disciplines.
 Lecture material is intended to supplement, not review, the assigned readings.